Serbian conflict with the Nogai Horde: 1291–92

-According to a letter of King Andrew III of Hungary, in the winter of 1291–92 the region of Macsó (which was under Dragutin) was attacked by Mongols and he sent an army there to defend it.
+According to a letter from King Andrew III of Hungary, in the winter of 1291–92 the region of Macsó (which was under Dragutin) was attacked by Mongols and he sent an army there to defend it.
 This attack on Macsó could have come from Bulgarian or Serbian territory, most likely that of Darman and Kudelin.
 Later in 1292, Dragutin allied with Milutin and together they defeated Darman and Kudelin.
 Dragutin annexed the regions of Braničevo and Kučevo from them and they fled across the Danube to Mongol territory.
 From there, they unsuccessfully urged Nogai to attack Serbia.
 Instead, the latter favoured an indirect approach through his subject, the semi-independent warlord Shishman of Vidin.

 Following the annexation of Braničevo, the borders of Dragutin's Serbia were brought up to the territory of Shishman.
 He may have been an erstwhile ally or even vassal of Darman and Kudelin; he was certainly a vassal of the Golden Horde, which may have even installed him in Vidin.
 In 1292, he "gathered thrice-cursed Tatar heretics and his own soldiers", in the words of Danilo, and invaded Milutin's Serbia.
 Possibly Milutin's forces had been the decisive factor in the Serbian victory over Darman and Kudelin.

-Shishman's army contained a large number of Mongols and, unlike in the army of Darman and Kudelin, these were not mercenaries.
+Shishman's army contained a large number of Mongols and, unlike in the armies of Darman and Kudelin, these were not mercenaries.
 His invasion was no more than a plundering raid, but it plundered deep into Serbian territory and caused major devastation, including the burning of the monastery of Žiča.
 He was defeated near Ždrelo and then retreated.
 In response, Milutin invaded Shishman's territory and took Vidin, forcing Shishman to flee across the Danube to the territory of the Golden Horde.
 Soon after, Shishman was re-installed in Vidin under Serbian suzerainty, probably at the insistence of the Mongols.
 This probably happened in 1292.
-To seal the alliance, Shishman married the daughter of a Serbian župan named Dragoš, and his son Michael married Milutin's daughter Anna.
+To seal the alliance, Shishman married the daughter of a Serbian župan named Dragoš, and his son Michael III married Milutin's daughter Ana-Neda.

 Despite their obvious diplomatic victory, since Shishman was back on the throne in Vidin, the Mongols of the Golden Horde clearly regarded Milutin's successes as at their expense.
 According to Danilo, he "began preparations to strike [Milutin] with heathen forces, wanting to seize his lands".
 Warned in advance of Nogai's preparations, Milutin sent an embassy to the khan's court, where evidently he offered to accept Mongol overlordship.
-Danilo records that afterwards he sent his son Stefan Dečanski, the future king of Serbia, and "the high nobles of Serbian lands" to Nogai's court.
+Danilo records that afterwards, he sent his son Stefan Dečanski, the future king of Serbia, and "the high nobles of Serbian lands" to Nogai's court.
 These could only have been hostages and possibly a small military contingent.
 In any case, they were symbols of Serbian submission.
 This must have taken place between 1293 and 1294.
 Dečanski remained a hostage until 1297.